balsama/lightning_strict/README.md

 Lightning's dependencies are updated in an environment which runs php 7.0.
 Since this package is directly based on historical Lightning composer.lock files, that means that certain dependencies will need at least php 7.0 to run.
-We've added a minimum php vesion to the generated composer.json files.
+We've added a minimum PHP version to the generated composer.json files.
 Unfortunately, there is no workaround if your environment uses PHP 5.6.

 ## Inspiration